Ozeki Cooking School

 Highway Express Bus for Lufthansa cockpit and cabin cews staying at Hilton Nagoya

 The nearest bus stop is Fushimi-cho, not Meitetsu Bus Center at JR Nagoya Station as currently published in Lufthansa layover magazine.
 We have not yet updated the old information in your layover magazine.
 About 5 minute walk from Hilton brings you to Fushimi-cho bus stop of highway express Gifu bus.
-On weekdays, please catch 9:50 highway express Gifu bus and the bus will bring you to Seki Kittamachi stop at 11:17.
-On weekends and public holidays, please catch 10:20 highway express Gifu bus and the bus will bring you to Seki Kittamachi stop at 11:47.
-Shuji will meet you at Kittamachi stop.
+Please catch 12:50 highway express Gifu bus and the bus will bring you to Seki Kittamachi stop at 14:17.
+Shuji will meet you at Kittamachi bus stop.